zilexa/Flexget-instructions/README.md

 - default for series: 720p, if not found, accept the highest quality up to 1080p (usually this means if 720p is not found, 1080p will be selected if available otherwise standard HDTV).
 - default for movies: 3 quality buckets (HQ/NQ/LQ): 4K-10bit-hdr, 1080P, 720P or lower.
 But bitrate is just as important that is why the buckets have filesize requirements.

-- Want to understand the quality options?
-Please have a look at [this table](https://flexget.com/Plugins/quality) to understand the quality options and [this wiki](https://flexget.com/Plugins/series/timeframe) to understand how it works.

 - Change quality options:
 `nano ~/flexget/config.yml` or use Filezilla to edit the file on your Mac/Windows Notepad.
 For series: search for " configure_series:".
 The default setting is 720p,
 For movies: find the HQ/NQ/LQ options.

-***Modify language settings***
+Please have a look at [this table](https://flexget.com/Plugins/quality) to understand the quality options and [this wiki](https://flexget.com/Plugins/series/timeframe) to understand how it works.

+- Change Language:
 Have a look at "rejections".
 Make sure your language is not listed.
 By default, no translated content is accepted.
 Only original language content.
 Also Hindi is excluded. you might want to include that for Bollymovies.
 For subtitles, search for "get-subtitles" and "find-subtitles".
 You can modify but also also add other languages.